HCL-TECH-SOFTWARE/Domino-rest-api/docs/index.md

 For the latest release information about HCL Domino REST API, see [What's new](references/whatisnew.md).

 ---
+## TL/TR

+!!!tip

+    - If you want to start quickly, see [Quickstart](tutorial/quickstart.md).
+    - For everything that admin needs to know, see [Admin cheat sheet](references/admincheatsheet.md)

+---
 ## How the documentation is organized

 The HCL Domino REST API documentation is based on the [Diátaxis framework](https://diataxis.fr/), which organizes documentation into the following modes to address users' documentation needs at different times and in different circumstances.
 Below shows an overview that guides you on where to look for needed information: